Pyotr Stolypin: Lithuania

 From 1869, Stolypin spent his childhood years in Kalnaberžė manor (now Kėdainiai district of Lithuania), built by his father, a place that remained his favorite residence for the rest of life.
-In 1876, the Stolypin family moved to Vilna (now Vilnius), where he attended grammar school.
+In 1876, the Stolypin family moved to Vilna (now Vilnius), where he attended the 1st Gymnasium from 2nd to 6th grade.

 Stolypin served as marshal of the Kovno Governorate (now Kaunas, Lithuania) between 1889 and 1902.
 This public service gave him an inside view of local needs and allowed him to develop administrative skills.
 His thinking was influenced by the single-family farmstead system of the Northwestern Krai, and he later sought to introduce the land reform based on private ownership throughout the Russian Empire.

 Stolypin's service in Kovno was deemed a success by the Russian government.
 He was promoted seven times, culminating in his promotion to the rank of state councilor in 1901.
 Four of his daughters were also born during this period; his daughter Maria recalled: "this was the most calm period [of] his life".

 In May 1902 Stolypin was appointed governor in Grodno Governorate, where he was the youngest person ever appointed to this position.